-C. Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries) and Bank of India (Uganda) Ltd.
+C. Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries), Bank of India (Uganda) Ltd and Bank of India (Botswana) Ltd

 Monthly interest application has become a useful tool to tackle potential delinquencies or defaults in standard accounts.
 To retain the asset quality, the Bank has adopted the following policy, Branches should promptly act and:-